MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-memory-states.md

 - The shorthand for `dialog.orderStarted` is `$orderStarted`.
 - The shorthand for `dialog.shoppingCart` is `$shoppingCart`.

-All options passed into `BeginDialog` when creating a new adaptive dialog become properties of that dialog and can be accessed as long as it is in scope.
+All options passed into `BeginDialog` when creating a new adaptive dialog become properties of that dialog and can be accessed as long as it's in scope.
 You access these properties by name: dialog.\<propertyName>.
-For example, if the caller passed {a : '1', b: '2'} then they will be set as dialog.a and dialog.b.
+For example, if the caller passed {a : '1', b: '2'} then they'll be set as dialog.a and dialog.b.

-### Dialog sub-scopes
+### Dialog subscopes

-All trigger actions in an adaptive dialog have their own sub-scopes and are accessed by name, for example the `Foreach` action is accessed as `dialog.Foreach`.
+All trigger actions in an adaptive dialog have their own subscopes and are accessed by name.
+For example, the `Foreach` action is accessed as `dialog.Foreach`.
 By default, the index and value are set in the `dialog.foreach` scope, which can be accessed as `dialog.Foreach.index` and `dialog.Foreach.value`.

 ## Turn scope